verozhao/ai-agent-v3/README.md

 ## Core components handle different aspects

-`analytics_client.py` manages the connection to Grant's service and extracts the real parsed document content from the APIs.
+`analytics_client.py` manages the connection to service and extracts the real parsed document content from the APIs.

 `discrepancy_processor.py` contains the AI agents that understand financial logic and perform calculations using real document data.